Finding it was a surprise. As I strode up the street I could see someone hovering over it in the distance.

 I tried to make sense of how it was here, lying by the path edge.
 The street is a side street really, and is only busy with people walking through, and large trundling delivery trucks taking goods to a department store’s warehouse.
-However, it’s also beside St. John’s Church, the oldest church in Leeds, Gothic in style and built in the seventeenth century, a church and graveyard raised high above the street, and surrounded by high old trees, and greenery.
-A rare pocket of special green space in Leeds’ sprawling centre.
-So perhaps the bird had started out in there, and had launched itself at a gathering of smaller ones, sparrows perhaps in the trees which gather at the cafe there, and in the fury of its chase had flown into the path of a van.
+However, it’s also beside St. John’s Church, the oldest church in Leeds: Gothic in style and built in the seventeenth century, the church and graveyard rise high above the street, surrounded by tall old trees and shrubbery.
+A rare pocket of green space in Leeds’ sprawling centre.
+So perhaps the bird had started out in there, and had launched itself at a gathering of smaller ones – sparrows perhaps in the trees which gather at the cafe next door, and had – in the fury of its chase – flown into the path of a van.

 A few tiny feathers from another bird wafted on one of its feet.

-I’d recently finished working on a project commemorating the death of World War One Leeds soldier George Edwin Ellison and I think the parallel pathos of this bird of prey’s untimely death struck me.
+I’d recently finished working on a project commemorating the death of World War One Leeds soldier George Edwin Ellison.
+The parallel pathos of this bird of prey’s untimely death struck me.

-In 2017 sparrowhawks started to hunt in the street where I live.
-I’d seen one fly direct into the centre of a holly tree in my garden, presumably intent on catching a sparrow.
+Two years ago sparrowhawks started hunting in the street where I live.
+I’d seen one fly purposefully into the centre of a holly tree in my garden, presumably intent on catching a sparrow.
 No concerns for its safety at all!
-A flash of darkness, a scuffle in the stiff leaves, then it was gone.
-A few weeks earlier a goldfinch had flown over my head as I walked up the street, and there – heading straight at me, oblivious – was one focused sparrowhawk arrowing after it at speed.
+A flash of darkness, a scuffle in the spiked leaves, then it was gone.
+A few weeks earlier a goldfinch had flown over my head as I walked along the pavement, and there – heading straight at me – was one focused sparrowhawk arrowing after it.
 It was thrilling.
-It was too fast for me to see if it subsequently caught the finch.
+Far too fast for me to see if it caught the finch.

-Having done my shopping I passed this one again, in the gutter edge, and this time I stopped and made some photographs.
+Having done my shopping I passed this one again, lying in the gutter, and this time I stopped and made some photographs.
 The beauty of its feathers astonished me.
 It was relatively unscathed.
 Aside from a broken neck there were no obvious injuries.
 I was torn about leaving it there in the road.
 It was mid-afternoon and schoolchildren would soon be passing through the street on their way home through the city – children who might feel drawn to ‘mess with it’.

-So torn, that having got on the bus and travelled all the way home, all the while thinking about the rare opportunity to see it up close – I decided I had to go back to ‘rescue it’ and bring it home.
+So torn was I that having got on the bus and travelled all the way home, all the while thinking about the opportunity to see it up close – I decided I had to go back to ‘rescue it’ and bring it home.
 For closer examination and a proper burial.
 Friends I mentioned it to encouraged me.
 It was a rare find.